 Benefits are paid once waiting periods have been served up to an annual cap, which applies over a calendar year and varies by cover.
 Your benefits will reset as of January 1st each year.

-The easiest way to submit a claim is via our Contact Form.
+The easiest way to submit a claim is via our contact form below.